DraxxLP/Tetris/README.md

 # Tetris

-A game of tetris coded in Javascript using html
+A game of tetris coded in Javascript and HTML